 Nurse 1: $87,869 - $8395,832- Posted Hiring Salary includes the sum of the statutory hiring rate for PS&T Grade 14 ($49,202), Increased Hiring Salary ($5,641) Geographic Differential ($35,000) and Downstate Adjustment of ($3,026).
 Geographic Differential and Downstate Adjustment added to the job rate ($62,806) for the PS&T Grade 14.

 Nurse 2: $92,292 - $102,908 Posted Hiring Salary includes the sum of the statutory hiring rate for PS&T Grade 16 ($54,903), Increased Hiring Salary ($4,363) Geographic Differential ($35,000) and Downstate Adjustment ($3,026).
 Geographic Differential and Downstate Adjustment added to the job rate ($69,882) for the PS&T Grade 16.

 This position may be eligible for a Shift Pay Differential.

 This position is located at the Inpatient Unit

 OMH hospital employees must be fully vaccinated or willing to become fully vaccinated against COVID-19.
 Candidates who are not fully vaccinated against COVID-19 may not start working until two weeks after their first dose of a COVID-19 vaccine.

 Some positions may require additional credentials or a background check to verify your identity.

 1051 Riverside Drive, Unit 57

 Notes on ApplyingIndicate the Title and Location of the position you are applying for.
-Please complete the Office of Mental Health Employment Application and submit it with your other application materials.
+Please complete the New York State Civil Service Application and Office of Mental Health Application and submit them with your other application materials.
+E-mail inquiries only.